Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 ~~~
 {: .output}

-Here, we can see a basic representation of the temperature of each section of the stick at the end of the simulation, and how the initial `10.0` temperature applied at the beginning of the stick has transferred along it to this final state.
+Here, we can see a basic representation of the temperature of each slice of the stick at the end of the simulation, and how the initial `10.0` temperature applied at the beginning of the stick has transferred along it to this final state.
 Ordinarily, we might output the full sequence to a file, but we've simplified it for convenience here.